How to Become a Certified Event Planner

 Do I Want to Be a Certified Event Planner?

 Certified event planners are responsible for coordinating and managing all aspects of an event.
 They come from many different workforce and educational backgrounds, but they're typically bachelor's degree holders.
 Many planners start out in another job, such as a catering coordinator position.
-These individuals use their positions at work to plan small meetings and events.
-With appropriate education and experience, planners may go on to host larger events, such as conventions and corporate meetings, and then analyze the success of these events.
-Long hours, including weekends are often required.
-Event planners face on-going stress because of deadlines related to the timing of events.
+With appropriate education and experience, planners may go on to host larger events, such as conventions and corporate meetings.
+Long hours, including weekends, are often required.
+Event planners may face regular stress due to event deadlines.

 Event planners commonly have a bachelor's degree in fields such as public relations, marketing or hospitality management.
 Certifications for event planners are optional.
 The following table summarizes the core requirements for certified event planners: